tangphillip/Imgur-Uploader/README.md

 </tr>
 <tr>
     <th>Release Notes:</th>
+    <td> 3.1: Supports multiple-image upload through the script.
+Also fixed a bug with xsel.
-    <td> v3.0: Imgur API v3 support, and fixed a clipboard copy bug with the command-line tool
+        <br>v3.0: Imgur API v3 support, and fixed a clipboard copy bug with the command-line tool
         <br>v2.1: Replaced Growl notifications with OS X's
         <br> v2.0: Much better error checking, and the OS X service has a new Growl alert for when the upload fails.
         <br> v1.6: Got a unique API key for these utilities.